How to Shave Your Head in 2025: Step-by-Step

 Safety Razor

-• Best For: Those seeking a traditional shaving experience willing to invest time in learning the technique.
+Best For: Guys who want a traditional shaving experience and don't mind learning the right technique.

 Cartridge (or Disposable) Razor

-• Cons: More expensive over time, can irritate, and contribute to more waste.
+Cons: More expensive over time, can irritate, takes longer, and creates more plastic waste.

-• Best For: Beginners or those who prioritize a closer shave without the risk of deep cuts.
+Best For: Beginners or anyone who wants a closer shave without deep cuts (ouch)!

 Electric Shaver

-• Best For: Those who value speed and convenience or have sensitive scalps.
-Check out our article here for a detailed comparison of Foil vs. Rotary shavers.
+Best For: Those who value speed and convenience or have sensitive scalps.
+Check out our article for a detailed comparison of Foil vs. Rotary shavers.

 To read more about Electric vs. Manual shavers, read our article here.